 The actual mass is less than the sum of individual masses of the constituent neutrons and protons in every situation because energy is ejected when the nucleus is created.
-This energy consists of mass which is ejected from the total mass of the original components and called as mass defect.
-This the mass is missing in the final nucleus and describes the energy liberated when the nucleus is made.
+This energy consists of mass which is ejected from the total mass of the original components and called a mass defect.
+This mass is missing in the final nucleus and describes the energy liberated when the nucleus is made.

 Mass defect is determined as the difference between the atomic mass observed (Mo) and expected by the combined masses of its protons (mp, every proton has a mass of 1.00728 AMU) and neutrons (mn, 1.00867 AMU).

 Binding energy is also applied in determining whether fusion or fission will be favourable.
-For elements which are lighter than iron-56, the fusion releases energy since the nuclear binding energy rises with the hike in mass.
-Elements which are heavier than iron-56 release energy on fission, since the lighter elements consist of higher binding energy.
+For elements that are lighter than iron-56, the fusion releases energy since the nuclear binding energy rises with the hike in mass.
+Elements that are heavier than iron-56 release energy on fission, since the lighter elements consist of higher binding energy.
 Hence, there exists a peak at iron-56 according to the nuclear binding energy curve.